Nomadic pastoralists, whose livelihoods depend on the health of their animals, are among the hardest hit by inadequate rainfall.

 This is what pastoralists have done for centuries, following the movements of their animals and the changing seasons.
-However, because of the drought's effects on the Horn of Africa, these nine families have had to move six times in the last six months.
-They continue to seek drinkable water for themselves and their animals, hoping they will be able to hold out for the soon-to-come rainy season.
+However, because of the drought's effects on the Horn of Africa, these nine families have had to move six times between October 2016 and March 2017.
+They continue to seek drinkable water for themselves and their animals, hoping they will be able to hold out for the rainy season.

 The region was hit by an 18-month drought caused by El Niño and higher temperatures linked to climate change.
 Now, in the midst of even more drought, the situation has become catastrophic, causing crops to fail and cattle to die.
 In addition, the lack of clean water increases the threat of cholera and other diseases.

-Across Ethiopia, Kenya, Somalia, and the autonomous region of Somaliland, 10.7 million people are facing severe hunger.
-There are increasing concerns that the situation will get much worse, as rainfall in March and early April was very low in places.
-Poor rainfall is forecast for April through June, the end of the rainy season.
+Across Ethiopia, Kenya, Somalia, and the autonomous region of Somaliland, millions of families are facing severe hunger.
+There are increasing concerns that the situation will get much worse.

 Droughts are not new to this region, but they are intensifying.
 There is growing scientific analysis suggesting that climate change aggravates their impacts.